nhpip/iex_history2/README.md

 # history

+## NOTE: There was a bug where it would not work on the latest elixir, now fixed

 Saves shell history and optionally variable bindings between shell sessions.

 Allows the user to display history, and re-issue historic commands, made much